Complete RMD & Retirement Distribution Planning Guide

 The rules (post-SECURE Act 2.0)

 - Deadline: December 31 each year.
-First RMD can be delayed to April 1 of year following your 73rd birthday — but this stacks two RMDs in one year, usually disadvantageous.
+First-year RMD can be delayed to April 1 of the following year (the "Required Beginning Date") — but this stacks two RMDs in one year, usually disadvantageous.

 Stage 1 — Pre-RMD: the Roth conversion window